Design Morsels

 Do you have a dingy old countertop that you need to replace?
 Replacing your countertop can be expensive enough that you may let your old one hang around for too long.
 Let me say up front, this is not a DIY post.
 I have no grand ideas about trying to replace countertops on my own.

 If you are on the fence about updating your countertops, read more to see what the real costs are and which type of countertop will be the best for your kitchen.
 This post will include a lot of numbers to help you to get an idea of the actual cost to replace a countertop in your own kitchen based on actual quotes.
+I hope to give you some inexpensive countertop options to consider.

 Measuring your countertop